Myaree

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, the suburb of Myaree had a median income among taxpayers of $54,864 with the average level standing at $83,924.
-This is among the highest in Australia and compares to levels of $60,748 and $80,248 across Greater Perth respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $60,142 (median) and $91,997 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Myaree cluster around the 63rd percentile nationally.
-Income analysis reveals that 27.2% of the community earn between $1,500 - 2,999 per week (747 individuals), mirroring the surrounding region where 32.0% occupy this bracket.
-A substantial proportion of high earners, 31.7%, have incomes above $3,000 per week, indicating strong economic capacity throughout the locality.
-After housing costs, 85.7% of income remains for other expenses and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch aggregated latest postcode level ATO data released for financial year ending 30 June 2023.
+In Myaree suburb, median income among taxpayers was $54,864 and average income stood at $83,924.
+These figures were among the highest in Australia, compared to Greater Perth's median of $60,748 and average of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year ending 30 June 2023, current estimates for Myaree as of September 2025 would be approximately $60,142 (median) and $91,997 (average).
+According to the 2021 Census, incomes in Myaree cluster around the 63rd percentile nationally.
+Income analysis shows that 27.2% of individuals earn between $1,500 - 2,999 weekly, mirroring the surrounding region's 32.0%.
+A substantial proportion, 31.7%, earn above $3,000 weekly, indicating strong economic capacity.
+After housing expenses, 85.7% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income